The super-nice ladies at the Dixie Belle Paint Company call their product “easy-peasy paint.”

 It says so right there on the can.

 Oh, sure … Dixie Belle Paint is easy to apply, adheres wonderfully with very little prep and self-levels to a smooth, elegant finish every time.

 Painting with Dixie Belle IS easy-peasy.

 But choosing a color is NOT!

 Especially now with 13 new colors added to the Dixie Belle rainbow!

-(We have all 55 colors of Dixie Belle Paint at our shop All Things New Again in Leesburg, Virginia—and we teach several techniques at our monthly Learn How to Paint Furniture Class.)
+We carry all 55 colors of Dixie Belle Paint at our shop All Things New Again in Leesburg, Virginia—and we teach several techniques at our monthly Learn How to Paint Furniture Class.

 (AKA Driftwood, Mason Dixon Gray or Hurricane Gray)

 NOW there’s also Stormy Seas and Gravel Road and Savannah Mist and Manatee, which is the color I used on this heavily distressed headboard.